shanalikhan/code-settings-sync/README.md

 Select Command **"Sync : Advanced Options > Show Summary Page On Upload / Download"** command to Turn ON / OFF the auto download.

-## Create Public Gist To Share Settings

-By default, it creates secret Gist so only you can see it but if you want to share your Gist with other users, you can set it to public.
-You can't change the exiting Gist type from secret to public so it will reset the Gist ID so you can create new Gist with all existing editor settings.

-Select Command **"Sync : Advanced Options > Share Settings with Public GIST"**

-Other users can give your Gist Id to download the Gist, but they can't upload their settings on your Gist.

 ## Settings